MatthijsKamstra/haxejs/01jquery/about.md

 ## It's complicated

-In the Haxe compiler the jQuery externs are embedded.
+The jQuery externs are embedded into the Haxe compiler .
 Nothing to do here, you would think

 	http://api.haxe.org/js/JQuery.html